Stellar initial mass function in the 100-pc solar neighbourhood: Method

 (iii). \textit{Birth binary population}: we assume that the binary fraction is 100 per cent at birth \citep{kroupa1995b}.
 We sample two groups of masses from the initial mass function, and matched them together to form the binary systems.
-In this way, the masses are paired randomly, meaning that the two component masses are uncorrelated when they are born, which is for simplicity and isn't the case in reality.
-Noted that the range in which we sample the mass should be wider than we need when conducting the random-pairing, so we choose to sample from $0.09~\mathrm{M_{\odot}}$ to $2.0~\mathrm{M_{\odot}}$.
+In this way, the component masses are paired randomly from the IMF, ensuring that both primaries and secondaries follow the same underlying mass distribution.
+This initial pairing, combined with subsequent evolution operator, reproduces the observed mass-ratio distribution in field binaries.
+Noted that the range in which we sample the mass should be wider than we need when conducting the random-pairing, so we choose to sample from $0.08~\mathrm{M_{\odot}}$ to $2.0~\mathrm{M_{\odot}}$.

 (iv). \textit{Birth period distribution}: we adopt the birth period distribution obtained by \citet{kroupa1995b} for each binary system.